-↑ FTER a three weeks' trip to the South, during which time he called on twenty-six stores in Seattle, Portland, San Francisco and Los Angeles, Mr. C. Skelly, superintendent, has returned.
-He brought with him many new ideas and suggestions, some of which he has already intimated could be adopted to good advantage by this and talked over merchandising problems, as did also superintendents, buyers and delivery chiefs.
+FTER a three weeks' trip to the A South, during which time he called on twenty-six stores in Seattle, Portland, San Francisco and Los Angeles, Mr. C. Skelly, superintendent, has returned.
+He brought with him many new ideas and suggestions, some of which he has already intimated could be adopted to good advantage by this store.